Nederlander Theatre: 2000s to present

 The musical Million Dollar Quartet made its Broadway debut at the theater in April 2010, running for 489 performances before moving off-Broadway in June 2011.
 Disney's production of the musical Newsies opened in March 2012; the show's run was extended because of its popularity, and Newsies ultimately lasted until August 2014.
 As part of a settlement with the United States Department of Justice in 2014, the Nederlanders agreed to improve disabled access at their nine Broadway theaters, including the Nederlander Theatre.
 Love Letters was originally scheduled to run at the Nederlander after Newsies closed.
 Instead, the musical Honeymoon in Vegas opened at the theater in January 2015, followed by Amazing Grace that July.
 The Nederlander hosted two short-lived shows in 2016.
 The musical Disaster! lasted from March to May 2016, while a revival of Motown: The Musical opened that July and ran for less than a month.

 The musical War Paint ran at the Nederlander from April to November 2017, followed by Pretty Woman: The Musical from August 2018 to August 2019.
 The Nederlander then hosted two live appearances in late 2019: Kristin Chenoweth's For The Girls in November and Harry Connick Jr.'s A Celebration of Cole Porter the following month.
 The Lehman Trilogy was planned to open at the Nederlander in March 2020.
 The show was in previews when all Broadway theaters temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
 The Nederlander reopened on September 25, 2021, with previews of The Lehman Trilogy, which ran from October 2021 to January 2022.
 The musical Mr. Saturday Night then ran from April to September 2022, and it was followed by Jefferson Mays's solo production of A Christmas Carol at the end of the year.
 The musical comedy Shucked opened at the Nederlander in April 2023, running for nine months.
 It was followed in March 2024 by the musical The Who's Tommy, which ran for four months.
 The next show to be staged at the Nederlander, the musical Redwood, opened in February 2025 and closed three months later.
-Schmigadoon! at the Nederlander for a limited run lasting from April through October 2026.
+This was followed in August 2025 by a limited engagement of Jeff Ross's comedy show Take A Banana for the Ride and in December by a twelve-week run of the comedy All Out: Comedy About Ambition.
+Schmigadoon! opened at the Nederlander for a limited run lasting from April 2026 through January 2027.